RegardsOss/RegardsOss.github.io/docs/overview/concepts/02-meta-catalog.md

 ```

 In this example, you can define a **Model** to standardize products coming from these two different datasource,
-which use 2 different products format, to make products sharing the same standard Model.
-To do so, you can take these two
+which use 2 different products formats, to make products sharing the same standard Model.
+To do so, you can take these
-metadata attributes, `date` and `properties.creation_date`, to set them in the same attribut in REGARDS
+two metadata attributes, `date` and `properties.creation_date`, to set them in the same attribut in REGARDS
 **Meta catalog**.
 With those two attributes indexed with the same attribute in the resulting meta catalog,
 you can search for both products with the same search criteria.